-Analysis: a Maths Week salute to some of Irish women who lead the way when it came to a career in mathematics
+Analysis: here are some of the Irish women who led the way when it came to a career in mathematics

 Maths Week is currently in full swing, but it is worth recalling that mathematics has not always been made available to all of us.
 In the past 150 years, many women in and from Ireland have faced hurdles when it came to carving out an education and a career in mathematics.

 A few dozen stand out as role models in a field where equality of opportunity is still elusive.
 Good examples of "Irish hidden figures", these pioneering women are only now getting belated recognition and they stand out as role models for the future generations of Irish mathematicians.
 Here are some of their stories.

 Our society has long been quite efficient at keeping women from developing and maintaining independent careers.
 In 1937, Margaret MacDonnell (nee Gillan, 1906-1989), who had a UCG maths MSc, was fired from her job as professor in Tourmakeady Preparatory College in Mayo after her marriage.
 She took legal proceedings against the Minister of Education and the Archbishop of Tuam and was awarded costs by the High Court.
 As recently as 1977, women who worked in banks or for civil service were forbidden by law from keeping their jobs once they married.